 Journalists who cover Native American stories can compete for an award.

-The Native American Journalists Association (NAJA) is accepting entries for its 2020 National Native Media Awards.
+The Native American Journalists Association (NAJA) is accepting entries for its 2023 National Native Media Awards.
 The competition recognizes excellence in the reporting, presentation and coverage of stories in Indian Country.

-Works must have been published, broadcasted or posted in 2019.
+Works must have been published, broadcasted or posted in 2022.

-The deadline is May has been extended to 31.
-The cost is US$25 per entry for professionals and US$10 for students and US$50 for non-members.
+The deadline is March 31.
+The regular cost is US$25 per entry for professionals, US$10 for students and US$50 for non-members.